 Ferguson's supply greige fabric either straight off the loom- (loomstate), or it can be bleached, dyed and finished, Sanforized, or have a washed preshrunk and softened finish.

 The standard warp used is 100% linen (from flax).
 However, cotton warps can be used if the minimum order is over 1000 metres.

 For weft, linen is the main yarn used, however cotton, wool, alpaca, and various other fibres can, and have been, be used on request.

 The Company specialises in undertaking commission orders and providing bespoke services which involves weaving linen, tailored specifically to meet individual customer requirements.
 Almost all our products can be branded or personalised in some way.
 This may involve in-woven cresting, an embroidered logo, company name woven into a tea towel, a coat of arms on a guest towel, your own design or a special size.
 Our skilled design team use extremely advanced technology, which is perfectly set up to handle short runs e.g. one crested tablecloth or a set of specifically designed napkins.

 Cutting,Stitching, and Embroidery

-At Thomas Ferguson we have our own stitching and embroidery departments, and can offer a wide range of hems and stitching options.
+Although this is not ourb core business, at Thomas Ferguson we have our own small stitching and embroidery departments, and can offer a wide range of hems and stitching options.
 Everything from plain, hemstitched and corded hems; to wider tablecloths made by joining narrower widths by flat felled seams.

 If you cannot wait for an inwoven crest, logo or mongram we can embroider what you require on a standard item from our range.

 The main fabric widths Thomas Ferguson carry have a finished width of c.150cm and c.183cm.
-In these two widths we can supply special dye batches down to a about 175 metres in length.
-This figure can be reduced down to about 60 metres length at an extra cost.
+In these two widths we can supply special dye batches down to a about 60 metres in length.

 In the wider widths, above 183cm, up to c.
 3 metres wide the minimum dye batch is 250 metres.